Flames beat Oilers 9-5 despite Draisaitl’s hat trick

 Draisaitl’s third of the game at 9:18 of the second and 47th of the season brought about 50 hats onto the ice from the boisterous Oilers supporters scattered throughout the red-clad crowd.

-Early in the third, Markstrom robbed Evander Kane after he was set up in front on a great passing sequence with Connor McDavid and Jesse Puljujarvi that would have tied it.
-Calgary then pushed the puck up ice, with Gaudreau setting up Lindholm for his second of the night.
+Early in the third, Markstrom robbed Evander Kane after he was set up in front on a great passing sequence with McDavid and Jesse Puljujarvi that would have tied it.
+Calgary then pushed the puck up ice, with Gaudreau setting up Lindholm for his second of the night to make it 7-5.

+“I told Marky after the game, that’s the difference,” Sutter said.
+“There’s lots of goalies where the coaches yank them, or the goalie doesn’t play very good after that.
+Difference in a lot of teams are big saves and bad goals.”

 The Flames added an insurance goal just more than three minutes later when Backlund notched his second, whipping a shot inside the post.